MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-tutorial-importing-and-analyzing-data-from-a-web-page.md

 ---
-title: Tutorial: Import and analyze data from a webpage
+title: 'Tutorial: Import and analyze data from a webpage'
-description: This tutorial shows you how to import and analyze data from a webpage using Power BI Desktop.
-Learn how to create and customize a map and a pie chart.
+description: 'This tutorial shows you how to import and analyze data from a webpage using Power BI Desktop.
+Learn how to create and customize a map and a pie chart.'
 author: davidiseminger
 ms.author: davidi
 ms.reviewer: ''